jbcodeforce/kp-data-replication/README.md

-# KP Data Replication
+# EDA - Data Consistency and Replication

-This repository includes a set of documents for best practices around data replication between two Kafka clusters.
+This repository includes a set of documents for best practices around data replication between two Kafka clusters and data consistency practices.

-Better to read in [BOOK format](https://jbcodeforce.github.io/kp-data-replication).
+Better to read in [BOOK format](https://ibm-cloud-architecture.github.io/refarch-eda-data-consistency).

 ## Requirements